 Where was St. Valentine from?

-With the assumption that both the Valentine associated to the day could be the same person, Valentine was from Terni, Italy.
+With the assumption that both the Valentines associated with the day could be the same person, Valentine was from Terni, Italy.

 What was the patron of St Valentine?